Upgrade considerations for Component Pack 8

 For more information, see Upgrade considerations for side-by-side migration of data.

 To deploy Component Pack, we use the Harbor container registry.
 Modify the reference according to your environment.
-When provisioning Component Pack 8 CR3, you can empty your local Docker repository or manually delete the Connections 7 parts before starting the upgrade to version 8 CR3.
+When provisioning Component Pack 8 to the latest CR version, you can empty your local Docker repository or manually delete the Connections 7 parts before starting the upgrade to version 8 CR3.

 Switch container runtime